join now|contact us|Facebook

-The Valleys Planning Council (VPC) is a non-profit corporation established in 1962.
+The Valleys Planning Council (VPC) is a 501(c)3 non-profit organization established in 1962.
 Its mission is to conserve land and resources, preserve historic character and maintain the rural feel and land uses in the valleys.
-The organization is supported by over 500 member families, many whom have been members since the beginning.
-The work of the VPC is guided by a 40-member board and 10-member executive committee, as well as an executive director, executive assistant and easement specialists.
+The organization relies on financial support from members, many of whom have been members since the beginning.
+VPC is governed by a 42-member board of directors and an 11-member executive committee.
+It also employs a full-time executive director and executive assistant.

 • Limit the provision of public water and sewer service